 Breeding

-Once a male and a female have bonded to form a monogamous pair they begin reproducing.
-Convict cichlids become mature enough to reproduce at a very young age.
-At less than 2 inches (5.08 cm) long and as little as 16 weeks of age a convict can start to spawn.
-Courtship takes almost no time at all before they find a spot to claim, usually in a cave or under rocks or logs.
-In captivity a flower pot always seems to do the trick.
+Once a male and a female convict cichlid have bonded, they quickly form a monogamous pair and begin reproducing.
+Convict cichlids reach reproductive maturity at a young age, with spawning possible when they are less than 2 inches (5.08 cm) long and as young as 16 weeks.
+The courtship process is brief, after which they select a location to claim as their breeding site, typically in a cave or under rocks or logs.
+In captivity, a flower pot is often an ideal choice for this purpose.

 Convict cichlids picture 2 Convict cichlid picture 2 Convict cichlids - eggs